 I am sexually dead at the moment and I have no interest in reviving this part of my life at this moment.
-Truly, I just want out, I feel trapped, but I also feel guilty for not living up to the wife I know he expected me to be.
-My wish is that he will find someone to love him in every way that I won’t and can’t.
+I truly just want out, I feel trapped, but I also feel guilty for not living up to the wife I know he expected me to be.
+I wish he could find someone to love him in every way that I won’t and can’t.
 But he is holding on to a sinking ship.
 We have 2 grown children ages 17 and 20 and they both live at home.
 I don’t want to lose our house and break up our family but I don’t know what else to do but wait for him to realize it’s over with us.

 From both of the emails you sent, I am taking it that you are contemplating leaving.
 You told your husband that you are not happy and no longer attracted to him.
-Also, you stated that you have no desire to reignite “those feelings.”
-For the past two years you have had sex with your husband because you felt it was your “wifely duty” and that afterward you would cry and feel violated and untrue to yourself.
-I can tell you feel trapped and want out.
+You also stated that you have no desire to reignite “those feelings.”
+You also stated that for the past two years you have had sex with your husband because you felt it was your “wifely duty” and that afterwards you would cry and feel violated and untrue to yourself.
+You feel trapped and want out.
 You feel bad because he is hurt and angry.
 You also believe that he is holding onto hope of a sinking ship.

 With all of this said, he will have hope until you are physically separated.
 I have seen this over and over again in relationships.
 By his point of view, you are saying you are not happy, but you are not leaving.
 This in of itself gives him hope.
 You have been having your thoughts for years; he needs time to process them.

 What you wrote makes me think, you feel lost and alone, and probably don’t have much self-esteem.
 This happens to so many women as their children get older.
 So what can you do?

 First off, start finding things that you enjoy.
 Maybe you can join a group in your town or sign up for a cooking class.
 Do something that sounds like fun to you where you will be amidst other people.
 It is important to socialize and find people that you enjoy doing things with.
 Be selfish and take care of you!